 With this small dedicated room I have or for others, it could be your living room or garage, I have to be very conscious about what I put in there.
 It's such a small space that if I put too much crap in there I can't even do my workout.

 Adjustable dumbbells have to be the biggest bang for your buck in any piece of home gym equipment you buy because of the 100's of exercises you can do with them and the small amount of space it takes up.
 You combine these with an an adjustable weight bench and you dang near have everything you need to get after it.

-I'm going to list out the most popular adjustable dumbbells so you get straight to the point of looking at what you need to buy that is not a piece of crap. 🙂 I broke out the top dumbbells by their type to further help you narrow your choices down as they are different.
+I'm going to list the most popular models so you get straight to the point of looking at what you need to buy that is not a piece of crap. 🙂 I have the top models separated into each different type to further help you narrow your choices down as they are different.